Businesses generate and store tons of data every single day, but what happens with this data after it’s stored?

 From small businesses to global enterprises, the amount of data businesses generate today is simply staggering, and it’s why the term “big data” has become so buzzwordy.

 However, without data analysis, this mountain of data hardly does much other than clog up cloud storage and databases.
-To uncover a variety of insights that sit within your systems, consider data analytics and the five steps that come with it.
+To uncover a variety of insights that sit within your systems, consider what data analytics is and the five steps that come with it.

 If you're ready to learn more about data analytics, we compiled a complete beginner's guide on everything from qualitative and quantitative data to analytic trends.